Northern Vietnam: bike, hike, kayak

 Like most tropical regions, Vietnam has hot summers, mild pleasant winters, and an extremely wet rainy season.
 Being located in the northern hemisphere, the best season for cycling in Vietnam is generally from September to May, with regional variations as described below:

-Northern Mountains – Sapa, Ha Giang: The cycling season in the northwestern mountains of Vietnam runs from late August to May.
+Northern Mountains – Sapa, Ha Giang: The cycling season in the northwestern mountains of Vietnam runs from September to June.
 December and January are cold with light showers, and travelers need to prepare accordingly.
+July and August are a no-go in this region as the floods season in Sapa often coincides with the rainy season of the North.
+The peak is in July and August, and the rains appear with storms causing floods.

 North Vietnam – Hanoi and Halong Bay: The cycling tour season in this region runs from October to May.
 December and January can be cold with occasional rainfall.
 May to October is hot, with heavy rain in the months of August and September.